 Jacqueline Brown DSA (CSP) is an Associate Member of the CSP, now enjoying retirement, working for many years in Wales.
 She chaired the Associates Board and was also the Associate representative on the CSP Council where she was nominated as an MBF Trustee.
 Jackie has always been proud to represent the Associate member point of view and was Vice Chair of the MBF for some years until 2018.

-Susan England MCSP DSA(CSP) became an MBF Trustee in 2018.
+Susan England MCSP DSA(CSP) (Treasurer) became an MBF Trustee in 2018 and took up the role of Treasurer in 2021.
 She has worked in the NHS and now runs her own private practice and has been involved with Physio First for many years and is currently their President.
 Sue has been a keen advocate for the MBF in the field of private physiotherapy.
 She feels it is important to care for the carers.
 She has also served on the CSP Council and worked closely with the Associates and helped develop their practice standards.
 She has chaired the CSP Charitable Trust, and has also served as a council member on the Health and Care Professions Council.

 Heather De Mello (Lay Trustee) is a Social Worker working in London until her retirement in 2016, in many roles of social care including older people and mental health and management.
 During her working life she had extensive experience of managing budgets and strategic planning, and statutory regulation, which gives sound judgement and valuable insight and knowledge into the work of an MBF trustee.